-In addition to excluding foreign results, the series of reports factor out business activities not directly related to consumer foodservice.
-For example, McDonald’s Corp.’s reported $3 billion-plus in annual revenue derived from domestic franchisees’ rent payments are not included.
+In addition to excluding foreign results, the series of reports factors out business activities not directly related to consumer foodservice, such as rental income derived from lease or sublease agreements franchisees.

-By virtue of an apples-to-apples focus on food and beverage sales, the market data yields what we believe is a more relevant appraisal of U.S. market shifts among the industry’s leading brands and the fast-advancing emerging chains.
+By virtue of an apples-to-apples focus on food and beverage sales, the market data yields what we believe is a more relevant appraisal of U.S. market shifts among the industry’s leading brands and the quickly advancing emerging chains.

 To augment direct company sources, NRN editors tapped corporate documents and research studies as well as information from government agencies, chain officials, franchisees and industry analysts.
 The resulting data were collated and organized into the study’s rankings by various criteria, including segment comparisons that portray fluctuating market-share results of direct competitors.

 The final reports are analytical tools that can help define which chain concepts and market segments are prospering or struggling and where consumers are spending their dining dollars.

 As the basic criterion for inclusion in the statistical universe, the study first ranks individually branded chains on the basis of domestic systemwide sales for their most recent fiscal years ended closest to Dec.
 31, 2015.